VIP WINE DINNER

 VIP WINE DINNER SPONSOR:

-Passionate author, chef, cyclist, philanthropist, and Top Chef Masters winner, Chris Cosentino is co-owner of San Francisco’s celebrated Cockscomb restaurant, Jackrabbit in Portland, OR, and Acacia House at Las Alcobas, a Luxury Collection Hotel in Napa Valley, with partner Oliver Wharton and parent company Delicious MFG & CO.
+Passionate author, chef, cyclist and philanthropist, Chris Cosentino is co-owner of Acacia House in Napa Valley, and Rosalie in Houston Texas with partner Oliver Wharton and parent company Delicious MFG & CO.

-A graduate of the culinary program at Johnson & Wales University, Cosentino cooked at some of the country’s most beloved restaurants, including Red Sage in Washington, D.C. and Rubicon, Chez Panisse, Belon, and Redwood Park in the Bay Area, before opening Incanto, his first executive chef position.
+A graduate of the culinary program at Johnson & Wales University, Cosentino cooked at some of the country’s most beloved restaurants, including Red Sage in Washington, D.C. and Rubicon, Chez Panisse, Belon, and Redwood Park in the Bay Area, before Incanto, his first executive chef position.
 At Incanto, Cosentino drew critical acclaim for his innovative Italian and whole animal cooking.
-During Incanto’s twelve-year tenure, Cosentino mastered the art of hand-crafted cured meats and helped raise awareness about utilizing the entire animal, including its offal.
+During Incanto’s twelve-year tenure, Cosentino mastered the art of hand-crafted cured meats and helped raise awareness about sustainability & utilizing the entire animal.

 Founded in 1985 by Shari, Garen, Brandon and Shannon, Staglin Family Vineyard takes pride in the tradition of family ownership and participation.
 With an uncompromising commitment to quality, our mission is to produce world class wines that reflect the distinctive character of this historic Rutherford Bench estate.